phara0hcom/earthquake-map/README.md

 ## Improvements

 - Cache calls via back-end API and or in the front-end
-- Figure out what part of the map is in view and call only that part by adding `minlatitude`, `minlongitude`, `maxlatitude` and `maxlongitude` tot the call.
+- Figure out what part of the map is in view and call only that part by adding `minlatitude`, `minlongitude`, `maxlatitude` and `maxlongitude` to the call.
-  - Then I can make the date range larger
+  - Then I can make the date range larger and target an area.
-- Improve the date validation
+- Improve the date validation, I have not tested it fully and I suspect there are some issues with it.
-- There could be improvements to be had in changing map library but I would have to to a lot of testing to find that out.
+- There could be improvements to be had in changing the map library but I would have to do a lot of testing to find that out.

 ## Things I learned
 I wanted to try and make this without Redux and do everything in React with custom hooks.
+It works but I still have to prop drill these hooks which is not great and I could make my code a bit cleaner.
+I totally forgot that React has a reducer and context and I should have used that to make my code cleaner.
+Custom Hooks are great but the only one that is used correctly is `useDelayUnmount`.

-It was hard choosing a map library at first I wanted to go with Google Maps because I'm familiar with it but I ended up on Mapbox because of the clean design of the map so I can make the data pop.
+It was hard choosing a map library.
+At first I wanted to go with Google Maps because I'm familiar with it but I ended up on Mapbox (react-map-gl) because of the clean design of the map so I can make the data pop.
+Also it is reasonably easy to use even though the documentation is a bit hard to read.
+Later I realized the documentation on mapbox-gl-js was a lot better.

+Also searching for a date-picker was a bit hard and the one I have chosen is not great but it is doing the job better than others.

 ## TO DO
 - Add night switch